angatiabenson/flow-mart-api/README.md

 }
 ```

-Here’s a small section to inform developers about accessing the open API:

----

 ### Accessing the API

 FlowMart API is an open API, and developers can access it using the following base URL: